With Customers

 Japan

-• The Group took part in both Sustainable Material Expo (SUSMA) shows in fiscal year 2022 (April and December), which focused on product solutions that contribute to the resolution of issues such as marine plastics and to decarbonization and the achievement of carbon neutrality via an on-site booth and a virtual platform.
+- The Group took part in the Sustainable Material Expo (SUSMA) show held in October, which focused on product solutions that contribute to the resolution of issues such as marine plastics and to decarbonization and the achievement of carbon neutrality via an on-site booth and a virtual platform on the DIC global website.

 Other Countries and Territories

-• Sun Chemical, which oversees DIC Group operations in the Americas and Europe, participated in a variety of exhibitions during the period.
-Notable among these was In-Cosmetics Global 2022, held in March in Paris, France, where it displayed organic pigments for cosmetics, shining a spotlight on sustainable solutions featuring natural materials.
+- Sun Chemical, which oversees DIC Group operations in the Americas and Europe, participated in a variety of exhibitions during the period.
+Notable among these was in-Cosmetics Global 2023, held in March in Barcelona, Spain, where it displayed new effect pigments for cosmetics, shining a spotlight on sustainable solutions featuring natural materials.

 Websites

-To bolster communication with customers, the DIC Group expanded the content of its global website, as well as its official PRC and Asia– Pacific region websites.
+To bolster communication with customers, the DIC Group expanded the content of its global website, as well as its offcial PRC and Asia– Pacific region websites.
 Improvements to the websites were also made to ensure that information shared by the Group is conveyed in an appropriate manner.
-Group company Sun Chemical also upgraded its website, improving links to information about products it sells in global markets with the goal of bolstering customer satisfaction.
-The Group also made use of social media, including Twitter, LinkedIn and Instagram, as a tool to attract more website traffic.
+Group company Sun Chemical also upgraded its website, improving links to information about products available it sells in global markets, and promoted cooperation in responding to inquiries, with the goal of bolstering customer satisfaction.
+The Group also made use of social media, including X (formerly Twitter), LinkedIn and Instagram, as a tool to attract more website traffic.

 Related Link